samduanx/AkaneAppleShop_Android/README.md

 This app is designed on Sony Xperia XZ2 and can be run on Android 10 or higher.

+Used libraries are cameraX, openCV and PMML4s.
+Development is on Android Studio.

 _Kurenai Akane_ is registered by psplive (2019 - 2021).

 ## Licence